Can My Special Needs Student be Suspended or Expelled?

 “We shouldn’t punish kids for their disability”

 All children test boundaries in an effort to learn what’s acceptable and what’s off limits.
-At best, each child will have sufficient relationships with parents, teachers, counselors and other adults, who help create a strong network of nurturing, teaching, modeling, incentivizing and correcting.
+At best, each child will have sufficient relationships with parents, teachers, counselors and other adults throughout the school year and beyond, who help create a strong network of nurturing, teaching, modeling, incentivizing and correcting.
 However, there will always be exceptions.

 This depends on the nature of the student’s disability, the nature of the act for which they are being disciplined and the specifics of their IEP (Individualized Education Plan)—if they have one.